 As part of the strategy process the Group’s Executive Board defines long-term targets, also for the businesses.
 These form the framework for the short and medium term financial targets and also for the budget and medium term plans which are prepared by all units.

-EBIT provides information on the profitability of a unit.
+EBIT shows the profitability of a unit.
 It contains all elements of the income statement relating to operating performance.
 This also includes items of financial income/expense that can be characterized as operational, including income and expense from investments where there is a long-term intention to hold the assets.
 Adjusted EBIT is EBIT adjusted for special items, i.e. excluding disposal losses/gains from M & A (mergers & acquisitions) transactions, restructuring expenses, impairment charges/impairment reversals and other non-operating expenses and income.
 It is more suitable than EBIT for comparing operating performance over several periods.

 tkVA is the value created in a reporting year.
 This indicator enables us to compare the financial performance of businesses with different capital intensity. tkVA is calculated as EBIT minus or plus the cost of capital employed in the business.
 Capital employed mainly comprises fixed assets, inventories and receivables.
 Deducted from this are certain non-interest-bearing liability items such as trade accounts payable.
 To obtain the cost of capital, capital employed is multiplied by the weighted average cost of capital (WACC), which includes equity, debt and the interest rate for pension provisions.